Students at Darton Academy discover exciting career pathways

 HEPA, Rachel Crowder, said of the day: “The sessions were great, and they really make the students think about the skills they gain through those subjects and where the topics can lead them.”

 HEPAs offer “careers in the curriculum sessions” as part of the wider HeppSY offer.
 They provide the school with careers information advice and guidance expertise.
-For more information about how to book a HEPA session, contact your Schools and Colleges Programme Manager.
+To book a HEPA session or find out how they can help you meet the Gatsby benchmarks, contact your regional HE Progression Adviser or School and College Programme Manager .